decred/dcrdocs/docs/getting-started/user-guides/how-to-vote.md

 # <img class="dcr-icon" src="/img/dcr-icons/TicketVoted.svg" /> **How To Vote**

-This guide assumes you already have an active wallet and have purchased tickets.
+This guide assumes you already have a wallet and have purchased tickets.
 If not, please follow the [Voting Preperation](/getting-started/user-guides/agenda-voting/#voting-preparation) guide.

-The choice a ticket votes with depends on your vote preference at the time the ticket is chosen, not when it is bought.
-So you can set your choice at any time within the voting window and all future tickets will vote accordingly.
+The choice your ticket makes depends on the voting preference (Yes/No/Abstain) that are set when it is selected to vote.
+This means you can change the preference for all your live tickets at any time while the agenda is running, and they will vote accordingly.

 ## <img class="dcr-icon" src="/img/dcr-icons/Pool.svg" /> **Stakepool Voting**